The Bankrate promise

 The 4% Rule really only pertains to the amount taken in the first year, but the amount of money withdrawn each subsequent year is adjusted upward by the rate of inflation in order to preserve the buying power of the amount initially withdrawn in year 1.

 But is 4 percent the right number for that first withdrawal?

 Wade Pfau, PhD, a professor of retirement income and co-director of the American College Center for Retirement Income at the American College of Financial Services, has for years advocated for a withdrawal rate less than 4 percent.
 At the outset of the pandemic, he even put it as low as 2.4 percent.

 Dr. Pfau, one of the pre-eminent scholars and thought leaders on the 4% Rule, calculated that with low interest rates and high stock market valuations, a 4 percent withdrawal rate reduced the probability that the money would last for the 30-year period intended.

 Downside: A withdrawal rate that is too high, coupled with a declining market in the early years of retirement could drain your retirement fund too much, too fast.

-“With increased volatility, retirees could see more money being taken out of their portfolios in a bear market,” says Julie Colucci, associate adviser at New England Investment and Retirement Group in North Andover, Massachusetts.
+“With increased volatility, retirees could see more money being taken out of their portfolios in a bear market,” says Julie Colucci, a wealth advisor at New England Investment and Retirement Group in Naples, Florida.

 2. The fixed-dollar strategy